jangler/oracles-randomizer/doc/technical.md

 ## flags

-treasure flags begin at c692, are indexed by item ID, and determine whether link is considered to have a given item (regardless of whether it appears in his equip menu, or whether its other parameters such as quantity or level are set. treasure flags are checked by 0:1717, checkTreasureObtained.
+treasure flags begin at c69a/c692, are indexed by item ID, and determine whether link is considered to have a given item (regardless of whether it appears in his equip menu, or whether its other parameters such as quantity or level are set. treasure flags are checked by 0:1748/1717, checkTreasureObtained.

-(some) global flags begin at c6ca. these are pretty general-purpose. they are checked and set by 0:30c7 and 0:30cd, respectively.
+(some) global flags begin at c6d0/c6ca. these are pretty general-purpose. they are checked and set by 0:31f3/30c7 and 0:31f9/30cd, respectively.

-room flags begin at cx00 depending on the group the room is in, starting at c700 for group 0 (overworld), c800 for group 1 (subrosia) and group 2 (buildings), c900 (?) for group 4 (caves and dungeons), and ca00 (?) for group 5 (other caves and dungeons). bit 4 tracks whether the room has been explored, and bit 5 is commonly used to track whether the treasure in the room has been
+room flags begin at cx00 depending on the group the room is in, starting at c700 for group 0 (overworld), c800 for group 1 (past/subrosia) and group 2 (buildings), c900 (?) for group 4 (caves and dungeons), and ca00 (?) for group 5 (other caves and dungeons). bit 4 tracks whether the room has been explored, and bit 5 is commonly used to track whether the treasure in the room has been